Can Michigan State President Lou Anna Simon survive the Larry Nassar scandal?

 In 2014, MSU graduate Amanda Thomashow reported Nassar to the school, triggering an investigation.
 The university consulted four experts about his so-called technique — all with ties to Nassar — before telling Thomashow that it wasn't taking action against the doctor.
 MSU police forwarded their report to prosecutors, who declined to bring charges.

-Even though the school found some of Nassar's behavior problematic, that wasn't reflected in a performance review obtained by NBC News, and a dean welcomed him back with this email message: "I am happy to have you back in full practice."
+Even though the school found some of Nassar's behavior problematic, that wasn't reflected in a performance review obtained by NBC News, and a dean welcomed him back with this email: "I am happy to have you back in full practice."

 "Michigan State University, the school I loved and trusted, had the audacity to tell me I didn't understand the difference between sexual assault and a medical procedure," Thomashow said at the sentencing hearing.